kodeFant/driftercode.com/content/blog/elm-in-react-with-parcel/index.md

 **NOTE: I won't explain much of the Elm stuff.
 It is best covered in the [official introduction](https://guide.elm-lang.org/).**

-Although it's an advanced topic, this tutorial can be useful for seasoned React developers wanting to get a hands-on feel of Elm.
+Although this is an advanced topic, this tutorial can be useful for seasoned React developers wanting to get a hands-on feel of Elm.

 ## Let's get started!